-In the figure below is the WireGuard status page of Router A. If the tunnel connection is established successfully, the Latest handshake time is shown here.
-This value is the time left from the latest successful communication with the opposite tunnel side.
-This item will not be shown here until there is a tunnel communication (data sent by the Router A or the keepalive data sent when NAT/Firewall Traversal is set to yes).
+The figures below show the WireGuard status pages for Router A and Router B. If the tunnel connection is successfully established, the Latest handshake time is displayed.
+This value indicates the time elapsed since the last successful cryptographic handshake with the remote peer.
+The Latest handshake value will only appear after initial tunnel communication (data sent by Router A) or after sending keepalive packets when NAT/Firewall Traversal is enabled.